Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization

 Second, \sys includes an efficient dynamic quantization configuration search component.
-This component automatically adapts the quantization configuration as parameters' sensitivity towards compression changes over training time.
+This component automatically adapts the quantization configuration as parameters' sensitivity towards\alexey{to} compression changes over training time.
 This has the combined benefit of improving compression performance and alleviating the cognitive burden on ML practitioners to manually choose these configurations.

-Third, \sys implements a novel quantization-aware delta encoding scheme, which leverages our insight that most parameters remain in the same quantization bucket across consecutive checkpoints.
-Our delta encoding scheme rearranges the model parameters such that parameters for the quantization bucket are stored separately, improving delta encoding efficiency with compression ratios 3-4$\times$ higher than existing delta compression schemes.
+Finally, \sys implements a novel quantization-aware delta encoding scheme, based on the observation that most parameters remain in the same quantization bin across consecutive checkpoints.
+Our delta encoding scheme rearranges the model parameters such that parameters for each quantization bucket are stored separately, improving delta encoding efficiency with compression ratios 3-4$\times$ higher than existing delta compression schemes.